 Choose to sign in person at our San Carlos office or with a remote notary at your convenience.

-During this appointment, we’ll review the documents together, and the remaining service balance will be due.
+During this appointment, we’ll review and sign your documents and the remaining service balance will be due.

 5. Fund Your Trust